-This change must be made in the following order of priority:
+This change must be made in the following order of priority, noting they do not all need to be used:

 - 1. Introduce 'No-Ad' scoring to consolation matches - 2.
-Introduce 'two-short sets' (first to 4 games, with a tiebreak at 4 games all) to consolation matches - 3.
-Reduce Main Draw doubles to best of three short sets (with No Ad)

-- 4. Reduce main draw doubles matches to a best of two shorts sets format(with deciding 10 point match tiebreak) using No Ad scoring - 5.
+Introduce 'two-short sets' (first to 4 games) tiebreak at 4-games all to consolation matches with standard standard.
+Note This is not the Fast4 format - 3.
+Reduce Main Draw doubles to best of three short sets (with No Ad) - 4.
+Reduce main draw doubles matches to a best of two shorts sets format (with deciding 10 point match tiebreak) using No Ad scoring - 5.
 Reduce main draw singles matches to 'Best of Two' with a match tiebreak (first to 10 points) at one-set all, with the possibility of further shortening through 'No-Ad' scoring; - 6.
 Further reduce main draw singles matches to a best of three short sets format (with or without No Ad scoring) - 7.
 Further reduce Main draw singles to best of two short sets with a deciding 10 point match tiebreak (with or without No Ad scoring)

-Note: Under no circumstances are Pro sets or the Fast4 format to be used as these are not an accepted scoring format in the Rules Of Tennis for
+Note: Under no circumstances are Pro sets to be used as these are not an accepted scoring format in the Rules of Tennis